Nationwide mortgage customer ratings

 Interest rates on Nationwide mortgages

-When we checked in July 2018, most mortgages from Nationwide were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years.
-These fixed-rate mortgages were available for two, three, five or 10 years.
+When we checked in September 2019, most mortgages from Nationwide were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years.
+These fixed-rate mortgages were available for two, three, five or10 years.

-The average interest rate on a two-year fixed-rate deal from Nationwide in July was 2.23%, compared to the industry average of 2.81%.
+The average interest rate on a two-year fixed-rate deal from Nationwide in September 2019 was 2.12%, lower than the industry average of 2.77%.

-And when we asked Nationwide mortgage customers in June 2018 about the interest rate they were paying, six in 10 told us they were currently paying between 2% and 2.99%.
+When we asked Nationwide mortgage customers in June 2019 about the interest rate they were paying, six in 10 told us they were currently paying between 2% and 2.99%.

 How much could I borrow from Nationwide?